cultivating community in a meaningful way.

 2021 - 2022 Athlete Advocates

-I want to use my running to raise awareness of our diverse stories to promote healing.
-It’s my hopes to inspire Native youth to be proud of who they are and where they come from- to have a sense of place and belonging to their culture and communities.
-I believe investing in our Native youth is investing in the well-being, longevity, and prosperity of our Nations.
+As an Athlete Advocate, I use my miles to uplift stories and voices, advocate for justice, and inspire Native youth to embrace who they are.
+My hope is for Native youth to foster a sense of place and belonging within their culture and communities.
+Investing in our youth is investing in the well-being, longevity, and prosperity of our Nations.

 Fourth generation runner.
 Passion advocate, running in prayer for missing and murdered Indigenous women, girls, Two Spirits, and Relatives - intersecting running and advocacy.
 Founder & Organizer of Rising Hearts - uplifting Indigenous voices and efforts, cultivating community for intersectional collaboration and fighting for a better future for our next seven generations to come.
 A filmmaker.
 Fighting for runner’s safety, the safety for Indigenous, Black, Asian, POC, Two Spirit, LGBTQ+, Non-binary kin, Peoples with Disabilities, for voices and bodies who do not see themselves in the spaces they want to be part of and enjoy, and pushing for meaningful justice, equity, diversity and inclusion efforts within the running, outdoor, organizational, institutional, and company spaces.